 GZ – ABN was required but not obtained

 QL – Patient pronounced dead after ambulance called

 QM – Under the arrangement

-We are billing and coding service Provider Company which helps ambulance providers appropriately to optimize their reimbursement rates, billing and coding accuracy, and revenue cycle.
+We are a billing and coding service Provider Company that helps ambulance providers appropriately to optimize their reimbursement rates, billing and coding accuracy, and revenue cycle.